King's College Hospital RFC: History

 During the 1920s and 1930s a number of international players played for King's among them being the England and 1924 British Lions captain, Dr Ron Cove-Smith, as well as the 1927 British Lions captain and Scotland International Dr D J Macmyn (who later became President of the Scottish Rugby Union).
 W R F Collis of Ireland was another international capped player.

 The 1940s, '50s and '60s were undistinguished for the club and it is notable that a single victory in the 1965 Hospital's Cup championship match was the first in seven seasons.
 The 1970s saw some improvement with a 1971 playing record of played 35, Won 25 and a narrow defeat to Bart's Hospital in the Semi-final of the Cup.
 In 1976 as the Club won 27 out of a possible 38.
 In 1975 the clubhouse on Dog Kennel Hill was lost to fire having stood since 1921.
 New facilities were built and the club continued to play on Dog Kennel Hill until 1990.
 Between 1990 and 2012, King's played their homes games at the Griffin Sports Club on Dulwich Village.
 In the summer of 2012, coinciding with their promotion to the Kent 1 RFU league, King's moved to their new home at the Dulwich Sports Ground in Turney Road, Dulwich.

 In 1999 Guy's, King's and St. Thomas' Medical Departments merged to become one and so too did the Rugby teams that represented their respective medics.
 King's College Hospital Rugby Football Club opted to remain a separate entity in so doing became an open rugby club that no longer represented the Hospital medics.
 In so doing they maintained their status as one of the oldest clubs in the World.
 The early years of the new millennium have seen success in the merit leagues and an invitation to compete in Kent Rugby's leagues.
-As of 2023 Byron Crofton holds the record for try scoring, drop goals and most appearances. {www.simplythe best.co.uk}.
-As of 2020 David "Groundhog" Phillips holds the record as the oldest player to turn out for the first team at 78 years old.
-In 2019 KCHRFC were awarded the Guinness World record for the heaviest front row in a senior grade game - made up of Carl Chessum, Jack Mcavoy and Pinchy averaging 25 stone per player.
-In 2023 Stu Hartley was awarded best toupee by New Look magazine.
-In the same year James Houghton an average second team player was selected to star in the latest season of Made in Chelsea.
+As of 2023 Byron Crofton holds the record for try scoring, drop goals and most appearances.
 In the 2011/12 season King's obtained promotion to the Kent 1 RFU league.